 “Update of the online catalogue of observations in young radio stars of Orion”

-Ana Karla is currently working as a associate researcher at UK ALMA Regional Center, Jodrell Bank Centre for Astrophysics, The University of Manchester.
-She has finished her PhD at University of Granada and the Institute of Astrophysics in Andalusia (CSIC) in 2021 under the direccion of Dr Guillem Anglada.
+Ana Karla is currently working as an associate researcher at UK ALMA Regional Center, Jodrell Bank Centre for Astrophysics, University of Manchester.
+She finished her PhD at the University of Granada and the Institute of Astrophysics in Andalusia (CSIC) in 2021 under the direction of Dr. Guillem Anglada.

 Clara Puerto is currently doing her Master’s internship under the direction of Dr Mayra Osorio.
 She obtained her degree in Aerospace Engineering from the University Carlos III of Madrid in 2021, and is currently pursuing a Master in Astrophysics at the Observatory of Paris.

 Juan Manuel Mayén Gijón